Element84/natural-language-geocoding/README.md

 1. Set up AWS credentials.
 The demo uses AWS Bedrock Anthropic Claude as the LLM.
 Valid AWS access keys to an account need to be present.
 2. Follow steps for local development
-3. Run `NOMINATIM_USER_AGENT=your-nominatim-user-agent scripts/run_demo.sh`
+3. Create and populate an OpenSearch cluster following the instructions in [Sources](docs/sources.md).
+4. Run `scripts/run_demo.sh`
-4. It will open in your browser
+5. It will open in your browser

 ## Developing